ckeditor/ckeditor4/tests/plugins/clipboard/manual/disablenotificationfornonimages.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, sourcearea, clipboard, undo, image, floatingspace

+**Note:** Make sure the notification was closed/disappeared after the step which shows it.

-1. Drag and drop into the editor file in a format unsupported by the editor eg. [pasteimagehtml.pptx](_assets/pasteimagehtml.pptx).
+1. Drag and drop, into the editor, file in a format unsupported by the editor eg. [pasteimagehtml.pptx](_assets/pasteimagehtml.pptx).

 **Expected** Notification with "This file format is not supported." message is displayed.

 **Unexpected** Nothing happens.

-2. Click the `Ignore notifications for non-images` button and repeat step 1.
+2. Click the `Ignore notifications for non-images` button and repeat step `1`.

 **Expected** Notification is gone.